 Armstrong, Davis help Virginia rally past winless Duke 38-20

+“We kind of had a feeling we were going to win,” linebacker Zane Zandier, who led the Cavaliers with 15 tackles, said.
+“We just needed to make those plays to pull away.”

-Armstrong hit Davis, a freshman, on an 18-yard fade route in the left corner of the end zone to give the Cavaliers (1-0, 1-0 Atlantic Coast Conference) a 24-20 lead.
-After Joey Blount’s interception, he hit him for 26 yards, with Davis pulling away from two Duke defenders about eight yards from the end zone and powering his way in.
+Armstrong and Davis got it started.
+The redshirt sophomore quarterback, in his first career start, hit Davis, a freshman, on an 18-yard fade route in the left corner of the end zone to give the Cavaliers (1-0, 1-0 Atlantic Coast Conference) a 24-20 lead.
+After Joey Blount’s interception, Armstrong hit Davis for 26 yards, with Davis pulling away from two Duke defenders about eight yards from the end zone and powering his way in.

+Lavel Davis Jr. snags one in the end zone for the lead! 🏈

 Armstrong finished 24 for 45 for 269 yards in his first career start with two interceptions.
 Taulapapa gained 95 yards, a career-high, on 16 carries.